 Answer is (a) A

-Direction of Magnetic field will be from south to north pole.
-Point A is showing north pole because field lines are pointing from B to A.
+The direction of the magnetic field will be from south to north pole.
+Point A shows north pole because field lines are pointing from B to A.

 4. For a current in a long straight solenoid N- and S-poles are created at the two ends.
 Among the following statements, the incorrect statement is